Does your rental property activity meet the definition of a trade or business activity?

 ·

-business (versus investment) treatment of meetings seminars, and conventions; and
+business (versus investment) treatment of meetings, seminars, and conventions; and

 ·

-Section 179 treatment on your business-use assets.
+Section 179 treatment of your business-use assets.

 Rental as a Business